raspberrypilearning/jazzy-jumpers/en/step_8.md

 ## The right jumper

-When the player thinks they have created the jumper, they will click on the button to be told whether they were right or wrong.
+When the player thinks they have recreated the jumper correctly, they will click on the button to be told whether they were right or wrong.

 + Click on the **button** sprite and look at its costumes.

 ![Button costumes](images/button-costumes.png)

-The tick and cross costumes will be used to display whether the player's jumper was the same as the one that was displayed at the start.
+The right and wrong costumes will be used to display whether the player's jumper was the same as the one that was displayed at the start.

 + Add some code to the **button** sprite so that when it is clicked it broadcasts a new message called "check"